Aliases for DCTN2 Gene

 GeneCards Summary for DCTN2 Gene

 DCTN2 (Dynactin Subunit 2) is a Protein Coding gene.
-Diseases associated with DCTN2 include Usher Syndrome, Type I and Retinitis Pigmentosa.
-Among its related pathways are COPI-independent Golgi-to-ER retrograde traffic and Transport to the Golgi and subsequent modification.
+Diseases associated with DCTN2 include Charcot-Marie-Tooth Disease and Usher Syndrome, Type I. Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
 Gene Ontology (GO) annotations related to this gene include motor activity and spectrin binding.

 UniProtKB/Swiss-Prot for DCTN2 Gene